bastiankistner/bun-frozen-lockfile/README.md

 # bun frozen lockfile issues

-It seems that there bun complains about `lockfile had changes, but lockfile is frozen` during `bun install --frozen-lockfile --ignore-scripts`.
+It seems that bun complains about `lockfile had changes, but lockfile is frozen` during `bun install --frozen-lockfile --ignore-scripts`.
 The `--ignore-scripts` is optional but I have `esbuild` in this repo, which would break the install step otherwise.

 I tested this on a MacStudio (M1), on a MacBook Pro (M1) and inside of a default Docker container as mentioned [in bun's docs](https://bun.sh/guides/ecosystem/docker) with **bun** `1.0.16` and bun `1.0.17`